prp1277/Pat-Facts/src/docs/pages/Get&Transform.md

 date: "2018-08-08"
 tags: ["Excel", "Power Query", "VBA"]
 ---
-> This was originally posted to Reddit, I copied it here for convenience

 ## Problem: Using Parameters

 I have a workbook that is set up as an Excel Table as follows: